arturzxc/myapex/README.md

 g++ Main.cpp -lX11
 ```

-4. Start the Apex Legends
+4. Go to your Steam and run Apex Legends

 5. Run the cheat